1974 Super Outbreak: Bellbrook–Xenia–Wilberforce, Ohio

-Rising Sun, Indiana/Belleview–Cincinnati–Sayler Park, Ohio
+Rising Sun, Indiana/Taylorsport, Kentucky/Cincinnati (Sayler Park), Ohio

-This small and violent tornado was part of a series of tornadoes that earlier struck portions of southern Indiana from north of Brandenburg, Kentucky, into southwest Ohio.
+This small and violent tri-state tornado was part of a series of tornadoes that earlier struck portions of southern Indiana from north of Brandenburg, Kentucky, into southwest Ohio.
 This tornado was witnessed on television by thousands of people, as WCPO aired the tornado live during special news coverage of the tornadoes.
 It began shortly before 4:30 pm CDT or 5:30 pm EDT in southeastern Indiana in Ohio County north of Rising Sun near the Ohio River.
 It then traveled through Boone County, Kentucky, producing F4 damage in the Taylorsport area before crossing the Ohio River a second time into Ohio.
 Here, the tornado reached F5 intensity as it slammed into Sayler Park.
 At a further inland area of Sayler Park, the tornado maintained F5 intensity as numerous homes were swept away at a hilly area near a lake, with only bare slabs remaining.
 NWS surveyors noted that a pickup truck in this area was carried a half block over the roofs of five homes before being smashed to the ground.
-The tornado took three lives and injured 210 with 190 of the injuries were in Hamilton County, Ohio alone.
+The tornado took three lives and injured 210; 190 of the injuries were in Hamilton County, Ohio alone.
 It was considered the most-photographed tornado of the outbreak.

 This tornado dissipated west of White Oak, but the same thunderstorm activity was responsible for two other tornado touchdowns in the Lebanon and Mason areas.
 The Mason tornado, which started in the northern Cincinnati subdivisions of Arlington Heights and Elmwood Place, was rated F4 and took two lives, while the Warren County tornado was rated an F2 and injured 10.